-- 01 Hitching, tethering, or picketing horses or other livestock is not suitable within 200 feet of a stream or other free-flowing water. - 02 Camping (including building a fire, other than fires confined to liquid fuel stoves) is not suitable within 200 feet of any lakeshore or 100 feet of any live stream or free-flowing water. - 03 Mountain biking is suitable only on approved system trails. - 04 Motorized transport is only suitable on Highway 212 and to Line Creek Trailhead (Road #2124) parking area. - 05 Snowmobile use is only suitable within the Highway 212, 250-foot centerline easement. - 06 Fish stocking by Montana Fish, Wildlife, and Parks is only suitable in Line Lake, which was stocked prior to research natural area designation.
+- 01 Hitching, tethering, or picketing horses or other livestock is not suitable within 200 feet of a stream or other free-flowing water. - 02 Camping (including building a fire, other than fires confined to liquid fuel stoves) is not suitable within 200 feet of any lakeshore or 100 feet of any live stream or free-flowing water. - 03 Mountain biking is suitable only on approved system trails. - 04 Summer motorized transport is only suitable on Highway 212 and to Line Creek Trailhead (Road #2124) parking area. - 05 Winter motorized transport (snowmobile use) is only suitable within the Highway 212, 250-foot centerline easement. - 06 Fish stocking by Montana Fish, Wildlife, and Parks is only suitable in Line Lake, which was stocked prior to research natural area designation.